skafos/TuriRecommender/advanced_usage/README.md

 </td></tr> </table>

- - **Integrating Your Own Data**: Likely you aren't interested in building a recommendation engine for movies...
-What you will need to do is collect data that has a similar format.
+ - **Integrating Your Own Data**: Likely, you aren't interested in building a recommendation engine for movies.
+You probably have a a different product or service that you'd like to recommend to your customers.
+Fortunately, as long as your data is in a similar format to what is used here, you can use Turi Create's `recommender.create` to build a model.
 For example, if you had e-commerce data with shoppers, indexed by *shopper_id*, and products indexed by *product_id*, you could format it as shown below.
 At a minimum you need a column that contains a unique id for each "user" (shopper, viewer, rater, person, etc) and a column for the "item" (movie, product, item, etc).

 |  shopper_id |   product_id |   rating |   timestamp |
 |---------:|----------:|---------:|------------:|